Artificial Intelligence Governance for New Zealand Government Agencies

 - • AI risk categories integrated into existing risk registers

-- • Use-case-level risk classification methodology
+- • Use-case-level risk classification aligned with OECD AI Principles

-- • Proportionate controls based on risk tier
+- • Proportionate controls based on risk tier and impact on New Zealanders

 - • Ongoing monitoring triggers and review schedules